IrsyaShah/ZakatCalculator/README.md

 ## Description
 This is a simple Android application that calculates gold zakat.
-Users can enter gold weight, gold price and select type (keep or wear) to calculate zakat amount.
+Users can enter gold weight, gold price and select type (keep or wear) to calculate total zakat, payable amount and uruf value.

 ## Features
 - Calculate gold zakat